Create a space to work on a given topic. This spaces uses an index space to reuse content.

 Save' at the bottom of the page

-The document is stored on the homepage of the index space.
+The document is stored on the homepage or roles of the address book.

 Use Search Space